 I know because I witnessed this as an audience member with a group of executives last week.

-But it can happen to everyone – boredom.
-And that’s what’s killing meetings meeting planners – poor presentation skills.
+But boredom can happen to everyone.
+And that’s what’s killing meetings, Meeting Planners - poor presentation skills.

 So if you are not using a professional speaker, at least make sure your members, vendors or other experts read this post about presentation skills training so they avoid these five things with their presentations.

-Avoid These 5 Errors When Presenting To An Audience:
+Avoid These Five Errors When Presenting to any Audience:

 No outline.
 If you aren't organized, your audience will be lost.